fchtngr/alpine-req/README.md

 # Alpine.js x-req

-A lightweight Alpine.js plugin that provides a declarative way to make HTTP requests directly from your HTML using the `x-req` directive.
+A lightweight Alpine.js plugin for components that need to fetch JSON data.
+It provides a declarative way to make requests directly from your HTML using the `x-req` directive.

+> Built this for a side project and figured it might save someone else some time too!

 ## Features